paulinechin/resendPC/readme.md

 }
 ```

-There will be a collection of styling codes for different parts of the email.
-Adjust them as needed.
+3. Adjust the email style.
+There will be a collection of styling codes for parts of the email.

-Example:
+Example below is the styling for the paragraph:
 ```
 const paragraph = {
   color: "#525f7f",